İmam Hatip school: Criticism

 Since their creation in the 1950s, Imam Hatips have been controversial in the debate about Turkey's secular state.
 Kenan Cayir, assistant professor of sociology at Istanbul's Istanbul Bilgi University, says the schools can have a positive impact so that religion and modernity can be together.
 An objection to the free choice of Imam Hatip graduates came from TÜSIAD (Turkish Industrialists' and Businessmen's Association).
 According to their research conducted in 1988, approximately 32% of graduates of Imam Hatip schools picked faculties of law as their first choice in university entrance exams, proving more popular than religious based alternatives.
 The report concluded that, due to fundamental differences in their upbringing, Imam Hatip graduates were rendered unsuitable for public office.
 Politicians tended not to agree with TÜSIAD's position.
 For example, the then Minister of National Education, Avni Akyol, criticised the report in terms of human rights, claiming such proposals undermined the principle of equal opportunity in education.

-Following the reforms of March 2012 that extended compulsory education to 12 years and allowed for Imam Hatip schools to be opened and "middle school" level (second term of four years) experts warned that the possible increase in the number of Imam Hatip schools was not in line with people’s expectations and described it as a “top-down” process.
+Following the reforms of March 2012 that extended compulsory education to 12 years and allowed for Imam Hatip schools to be opened for "middle school" level (second term of four years), experts warned that the possible increase in the number of Imam Hatip schools was not in line with people's expectations and described it as a "top-down" process.
 Critics noted that the new education system seemed to be a revenge being taken for Imam Hatip schools that were shut down after 1997.
 A survey conducted by the Turkey İmam-Hatip Alumni Foundation (TİMAV), revealed that the majority of Turks hold positive views about Imam Hatip schools.
-The survey, titled “Perception of İmam-Hatip High Schools and İmam-Hatip Students in Turkey,” was conducted between April 24 and May 18, 2012 with 2,689 people in 26 provinces.
+The survey, titled "Perception of İmam-Hatip High Schools and İmam-Hatip Students in Turkey", was conducted between April 24 and May 18, 2012 with 2,689 people in 26 provinces.
 Most of the respondents were not Imam Hatip graduates.

-The bill of March 2012 was written without public debate — or even discussion in the education ministry’s own consultative body, the National Education Council — and it did not figure in the government’s 2011 election manifesto.
+The bill of March 2012 was written without public debate — or even discussion in the education ministry's own consultative body, the National Education Council — and it did not figure in the government's 2011 election manifesto.
 According to education specialists, the new measures would undermine educational standards and deepen social inequalities.
-The education faculties of most of Turkey’s leading universities — including Sabancı University, Boğaziçi University, Middle East Technical University and Koç University all issued press statements describing the reforms of 2012 as "hastily conceived, retrograde and out of step with current thinking".
+The education faculties of most of Turkey's leading universities — including Sabancı University, Boğaziçi University, Middle East Technical University and Koç University all issued press statements describing the reforms of 2012 as "hastily conceived, retrograde and out of step with current thinking".